alexanderames/offerFeature/platform_dev/README.md

 The API you design should respond on the following endpoints as specified.

 - `POST /words/new.json`: Takes a JSON array of English-language words and adds them to the corpus (data store).
-- `GET /words/stats.json`: Returns count of words and average word length
 - `GET /anagrams/:word.json`:
   - Returns a JSON array of English-language words that are anagrams of the word passed in the URL.
   - This endpoint should support an optional query param that indicates the maximum number of results to return.

+**Optional**
+- `GET /words/stats.json`: Returns count of words and min/max/median/average word length

 Clients will interact with the API over HTTP, and all data sent and received is expected to be in JSON format